Himeji

 Getting around

-In Himeji, you can walk straight to Himeji Castle from JR Himeji Station in about 15 to 20 minutes along the broad Otemae-dori Street.
+In Himeji, you can walk directly to Himeji Castle from JR Himeji Station in about 15 to 20 minutes along the broad Otemae-dori Street.
 Sanyo-Himeji Station is located nearby and offers direct trains to Hanshin Umeda Station in Osaka.

-The city has a well-organized bus network operated by Shinki Bus, with most buses departing from Himeji Station.
+The city has a well-organized bus network operated by Shinki Bus, with most buses leaving from Himeji Station.
 Bus number 10 is a convenient option for reaching Mount Shosha, and you can pay with IC cards such as Suica, Pasmo, or the local Nicopa card.

 Attractions

-See all
+See all →

 Events